How to Use a Trigger Point Ball Effectively

 Massage ball roller exercises for your upper back

-For a trigger point release into your upper back, place the trigger point therapy ball against your upper back, and lean into the wall.
-Bend and straighten legs, and move side to side to hit the spot.
+For a trigger point release into your upper back, place the trigger point therapy ball against your upper back and lean into the wall.
+Bend and straighten your legs, and move side to side to hit the spot.

 The photos below illustrate how to use trigger point massage balls on your upper back.